Equinox89x/Minigin-BurgerTime/README.md

 # Use

 Download the latest release of this project and compile/run the "Burger Time" project in the solution in visual studio.

+# Info
+Project repo on github: https://github.com/Equinox89x/Minigin-BurgerTime

+I have created the system to give gameobjects and components a name.
+This is used to easily get any and all objects of a certain type that can then be used for the purposes one needs.